 There is nothing common about MDIS and that is why we do not follow the common core.
-Our STEM-based curriculum has been developed taking into account the principles of Universal Design for Learning (UDL), technology standards, Disciplinary literacy standards, Next Generation Science Standards (NGSS), and transdisciplinary core content lessons.
+Our STEM-based curriculum has been developed taking into account the principles of Universal Design for Learning (UDL), technology standards, disciplinary literacy standards, Next Generation Science Standards (NGSS), and transdisciplinary core content lessons.
 The curriculum is designed to promote critical thinking, collaboration, and innovation in order to develop the intellectual, emotional and social skills that students will need to live and work in a globalized world.
-Some of the afterschool programs and clubs that will be offered are Robotics, Science Olympiad, Intel, FIRST Lego league, SCRATCH, Gaming Club, National Forensic League, Math-nastics, and outdoor education club.
+Some of the after school programs and clubs that are currently offered include robotics, Science Olympiad, Intel, FIRST Lego League, SCRATCH, Gaming Club, National Forensic League, Math-nastics, and an outdoor education club.

 STEM Courses Offered: